IPCF's Mirza/Arts & Culture Grants

 You can learn more about this opportunity by visiting the funder's website.

-- Program must be operated and organized in such a manner that no applicable anti-discrimination laws are violated.
+- Program must be operated and organized in such a manner that no applicable anti-discrimination laws are violated; program must not proselytize for a particular religion or cause

 - Criteria Given Greatest Consideration